Zenefits and co-founder Parker Conrad to pay SEC fine of nearly $1 million

 “I‘m incredibly proud of what we built there and grateful to have worked with such a talented group of people,” Conrad said of Zenefits.

-The SEC found that Zenefits made “false and misleading statements and omissions” related to compliance with California insurance regulations while fundraising from investors.
+The SEC found that Zenefits made “false and misleading statements and omissions” related to compliance with insurance regulations in California, Washington and other states while fundraising from investors.

 Zenefits first publicly revealed last year, after raising a $500 million round from mutual fund Fidelity Investments and other investors, that its employees had sold health insurance without proper licensing.